-I am currently rewriting the Chris Wellons’s racing simulation in rust as a training exercise.
-His program is really nice in that it is visual, interesting and well under 500 lines of Code - really inspiring (I wouldn’t have minded speaking variable names and comments though).
+I am currently rewriting Chris Wellons’s racing simulation in rust as a training exercise.
+His program is really nice in that it is visual, interesting and well under 500 lines of Code - really inspiring.
+(I wouldn’t have minded speaking variable names and comments though).

 Rust is still hard for me, I am mostly fighting the borrow checker.
 But the extremely helpfully error-messages and Stackoverflow mostly help me get over it.

 There is a magical moment in creating simulations: The point were errors don’t break the simulation, they just cause strange behavior.
 The most famous example is probably the drunk cats in dwarf fortress.

 In my simulation the problem was that I just couldn’t get the driver to drive the course without hitting a wall.
 It should steer into the direction that has the most free space and adjust it’s speed according to how much free road is ahead (more on that later).

 (The map is drawn by me and it is only 300x200, so it might look blury on your screen.)